TrevorHD/CBCrypto/README.md

 # Overview

-A cryptocurrency desktop application built using Python, Tk, and the API from Coinbase (a popular cryptocurrency trading platform).
+A cryptocurrency desktop application built using Python, Tk/Tcl, and the API from Coinbase (a popular cryptocurrency trading platform).
 Includes visualisation and statistics on market trends, user portfolio summary and transaction history, and trading support for buying/selling/converting various cryptocurrencies such as Bitcoin, Litecoin, Etherium, etc.

 <br/>